 Our crew will row over 3000 nautical miles across the world’s second largest ocean.
 Leaving the Canary Islands off Africa’s coast in December, the rowers will head west to the Caribbean, ending in Antigua.
 [More…]

-The Carlisle Companies have commissioned Carlisle’s American Spirit, a new boat under custom construction for this race.
-Just 28′ long and less than 6′ wide, the compact craft must hold everything needed for the crossing.
+The team will again race in Carlisle’s American Spirit, custom constructed by the Carlisle Companies for this race.
+Just 28′ long and less than 6′ wide, the compact craft holds everything needed for the crossing.
 [More…]

-Carlisle Crew USA is the only United States four entered in this year’s race.
+Team Carlisle Crew is a USA/UK four entered in this year’s race.
 The men will be pushing their physical limits and enduring fatigue, sleep deprivation, and isolation as they never leave the boat or each other.
 [More…]

 Carlisle Companies’ American Spirit to Compete in the Atlantic Challenge to Row Across the Atlantic in December 2016